Minnesota State Farm Business Management Program

 Mission: To deliver management education for decision making that achieves an individual’s business goals.

-- Improved Quality of Life in Rural communities
+- Improved Quality of Life in Rural and Urban communities

 - Achievement of Student Goals

 - Awareness of the Global Importance of Agriculture

 Farm Business Management is a credit based certificate program offered at 8 of the 36 Minnesota State Colleges and Universities.
 The program is geared towards farmers who currently run their own farming operation.
 The instructors come out to your farm and assist in calculating financial statements for the farm owner to better make farm financial decisions, they can also assist in farm transition, loan applications or in best management practices for your farming business.

 Is there a cost for the program?

 Yes, the annual tuition is $2100, you are enrolling to a community college system.
 That is for 10 credits a year, the student (farmer) can spread those credits over 3 semesters.
 There are also multiple scholarships available (contact us or your FBM instructor on how to apply for them).